Tipping on Amtrak Trains

 Unlike many USA service industry workers, Amtrak employees do not depend on tips for their income.
 Tipping on Amtrak is a great way to thank you and show that you appreciate their efforts.
 I often do it as a default, but there are times I intentionally do not; learn why, further down in the post,

 If you are financially unable to tip, a sincere thank you and letting Amtrak know what a great job that employee did is appreciated.
-Link at the bottom of the page.
+The link is at the bottom of the page.
 Don’t feel bad if that is your case.
 A treat from the cafe car could be an excellent and affordable gesture.

 If you are tipping on Amtrak, who should get it?